Greeley, Colorado: Largest employers by numbers of employees

-According to the city's 2020 Comprehensive Annual Financial Report, the following are the Greeley area's largest employers:
+According to the city's annual list of top employers, the following are the largest employers in Greeley as of May 1, 2023:

 Military

-The 233rd Space Group (233rd SG) is a unit of the Colorado Air National Guard located at Greeley Air National Guard Station, Greeley, Colorado.
-The Greeley A.N.G.
-Station is adjacent to the Greeley–Weld County Airport and makes use of its runways.
+The 233rd Space Group is a unit of the Colorado Air National Guard located at Greeley Air National Guard Station.
+It is adjacent to the Greeley–Weld County Airport and makes use of its runways.

 Arts and culture

 In 2014 the Greeley Creative District was certified as an official Creative District by the Colorado Office of Economic Development and International Trade.